paulsheridan/portfolio/README.md

 # portfolio
-A personal portfolio of my work.
+A portfolio of my work.